-Community Trails Update November 14, 2013
+Community Trails Update Scott Bender , November 14, 2013

 The Issue:

 The community has experienced a dramatic increase in mountain bike usage on the community mixed-use trails.
 Recently, there have been a few near misses involving these bikes and community residents who were walking the trails.
-As one result, a number of community members have inquired about either banning bikes from the trails altogether, or implementing procedures to ensure both biker and hiker safety.
-There are two sets of constituents currently residing in Muir Beach: those who prefer a biker ban and those who prefer mixed use trails.
+As one result, a number of community members have inquired about either trying to ban bikes from the trails altogether, or implementing procedures to ensure both biker and hiker safety.
 After assessing any potential biker ban, it has become evident that Muir Beach as a community does not have the enforcement resources to close the trails to bikes only.
-Lessons learned from NPS and State Parks are that, without enforcement, the bikes just continue to use the trails.
+Lessons learned from NPS, State Parks and the Marin Municipal Water District are that enforcing bike bans becomes an exceedingly difficult and expensive proposition.

 The Plan:

-After lengthy formal and ad hoc discussions within the community, including the last two CSD meetings on August 28th and November 13th, the CSD’s decision was to attempt to manage the situation as best as possible within the limitations of our resources.
+After lengthy formal and ad hoc discussions within the community, including the last two CSD board meetings on August 28th and November 13th, the CSD board’s decision was to attempt to manage the situation as best as possible within the limitations of our resources.
 The elements of this include:

 Segregating bike and pedestrian traffic where possible, especially on the “upper” trail leg where we have seen the highest biker speeds

-Where biker segregation is not possible, managing speed by introducing trail features that force bikers to slow down
+Where biker trail segregation is not possible, managing speed by introducing trail features that force bikers to slow down

 Attempting to prevent bikes from using a number of the community trails, including the community center path itself, and the very steep trail section directly across from the community center